HexadigmSystems/FunctionTraits/README.md

 template <TRAITS_FUNCTION_C F>
 using ArgTypes_t;
 ```
 Type alias for a "std::tuple" representing all non-variadic argument types in "F".
-Rarely required in practice however since you'll usually rely on "ArgType_t" or "ArgTypeName_v" to retrieve the type of a specific argument (see these above).
+Rarely required in practice however since you'll usually rely on [ArgType_t](#argtype_t) or [ArgTypeName_v](#argtypename_v) to retrieve the type of a specific argument (see these above).
 If you require the "std::tuple" that stores all (non-variadic) argument types, then it's typically (usually) because you want to iterate all of them (say, to process the type of every argument in a loop).
-If you require this, then you can use the "ForEachArg()" helper function (template) further below.
+If you require this, then you can use the [ForEachArg](#foreacharg) helper function (template) further below.
 See this for details.</details>

 <a name="CallingConvention_v"></a><details><summary>CallingConvention_v</summary>
 ```C++